spicevc/spicetoken/README.md

-# spicetoken
+# SPiCE Token
-The SPiCE Token
+The future location of the SPiCE Token Code